Cytnx-dev/Cytnx/Readme.md

     v0.5.1

 ## What's new:
+    v0.5.1
+    1. add Norm() for CPU and GPU, add to call by Tn

+    v0.5.0a
     1. Add .imag() .real() for Storage.
     2. Add xlinalg under cytnx_extension for algebra on CyTensor
     3. Add xlinalg::Svd()